GateLens: A Reasoning-Enhanced LLM Agent for Automotive Software Release Analytics: Discussion and Conclusions

-In real-world deployment serving 60-80 users, GateLens has demonstrated significant practical value through its user-friendly interface and robust query processing capabilities.
-Users particularly appreciate the flexibility to input, debug, and refine queries easily, marking a substantial advancement in industrial data interaction.
+While our lab-based quantitative metrics provide a critical, controlled baseline for comparing architectural choices and measuring robustness against ground truths, we acknowledge that precision and recall on curated queries cannot guarantee absolute correctness in open-ended deployment.
+Therefore, these lab validations serve primarily to complement—rather than replace—our industrial evaluation.
+In real-world deployment serving 60-80 users, GateLens demonstrates significant practical value through its user-friendly interface and robust query processing capabilities, with users particularly appreciating the flexibility to input, debug, and refine queries easily.
+This marks a substantial advancement in industrial data interaction, successfully handling complex and ambiguous queries while providing practical support for faster decision-making in safety-critical software release processes.
+GateLens demonstrates significant practical advancements by reducing analysis time by over 80\% while maintaining high accuracy in test result interpretation, impact assessment, and release candidate evaluation.

-Our implementation insights highlight the advantages of focusing on prompting techniques and in-context learning rather than fine-tuning approaches.
-This design choice ensures easy integration of newer LLM models without additional training costs while maintaining domain-specific performance~\cite{brown2020language}.
-As we move forward, this modular architecture opens opportunities for incorporating emerging LLM capabilities while preserving the system's practical utility in safety-critical industrial applications.
+Our implementation insights highlight the advantages of focusing on training-free and single-pass agent systems by foregrounding the perception phase in the code generation pipeline.
+This modular architecture opens opportunities for incorporating emerging LLM capabilities while preserving the system's practical utility in safety-critical industrial applications.
+A phased deployment program is ongoing and shows that multiple stakeholder groups can be supported, though the evolving roles and analytical needs require continued refinement.

+Although instantiated in the automotive release domain, the GateLens architecture can be applied to other domains with comparable analytical requirements.
+Its core components---the RA-based intermediate reasoning layer, the separation between query interpretation and code generation, in-scope validation, and zero-shot operation without reliance on few-shot examples---do not depend on automotive-specific properties.
+Adapting the system to a new domain primarily requires replacing the schema and domain knowledge base, while preserving the architectural reasoning pipeline.
+Domains characterized by structured tabular data, complex stakeholder queries, and safety- or compliance-critical decision-making (e.g., healthcare analytics, financial auditing, or certification workflows) share these properties, suggesting broader applicability.

+Future work will focus on validating this architectural transferability and testing alternative LLM configurations to enhance reliability across other safety-critical industries.
+By bridging the gap between flexible natural language interaction and rigorous analytical standards, this approach demonstrates the potential for reasoning-enhanced LLMs to transform industrial workflows across a broad spectrum of critical applications.